MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 ------------
 * **#tags** - identifies tag header rows.
 Must be in the first column of a row.

-   * Additional tag-value pairs in a cell with #tags are applied to all child records in this section, but are ignored for non child records.
+   * Additional tag-value pairs in a cell with #tags are applied to all child records in this section, but are ignored for non-child records.

 * **#ignore** - ignore this row.
 Must be put in the first column of a row.